ruoranepi/blog/content/post/2020-02-29-early-epidemic-curve-for-covid-19.md

 thumbnailImage: /post/2020-02-29-early-epidemic-curve-for-covid-19_earlycurve.png
 ---

-As you can see, I'm in the process of uploading all my notes and documetns accumulated in this current COVID-19 epidemic.
+As you can see, I'm in the process of uploading all my notes and documents accumulated in this current COVID-19 epidemic.
 I learned about the potential severity of the outbreak in Wuhan on Jan 22, 2020 (a Wednesday), and made this epidemic curve from official data sources:

 ![Early epidemic curve](/post/2020-02-29-early-epidemic-curve-for-covid-19_earlycurve.png)